autonomous-testing/testing-autonomy/README.md

 http://www.appvance.ai

-- step 1: the tool generates application blueprint in a few minutes
+- step 1: the tool generates an application blueprint in a few minutes
 - step 2: cognitive script generation (from production log provided in e.g. csv)
 - step 3: execute test which could be functional, security or performance

-http://www.botium.ai - more for chat bot testing
+http://www.botium.ai - more for chatbot testing

 http://www.diffblue.com - more for unit testing